Before showing any examples of HOA abuses, let's examine the benefits of a HOA. The most significant

 He took the board to court, but lost on the grounds that he had violated the association's architectural design rules.
 (In addition to planting roses, he also had regraded the site.)
 In the end, he got stuck with the association's $70,000 legal bill and lost his home to the bank.
 "Mr. DeMarco came into the community and wanted to step outside the rules," says Walt Ekard, the association manager.
 "That's a detriment to everyone." - Quoted from: http://loan.yahoo.com/m/primer13.html

 Plaintiff was a 63 year old retiree with Hodgkin's disease.
 He acquired a home in the planned unit development in question through an installment land contract arrangement with the Veteran's Administration.
 The Association's CC&R's included a provision requiring "owners" to "maintain the interiors of their residential units and garages, including the interior wall, ceilings, floors and permanent fixtures and appurtenances in a clean, sanitary and attractive condition."
-These provisions also gave the Association the right to inspect the interior of the homes to insure compliance.
+These provisions also gave the Association the right to inspect the interior of the homes to insure compliance."
+In 2007, a Texas couple fell behind in their HOA dues.
+The husband had suffered traumatic brain injury at his railroad job; the wife had a skin condition causing swelling and open sores on her body.
+With bills piling up in every corner, HOA dues lost priority in the couple’s life.
+But instead of taking the usual route by filing a lien on the property, meaning that Dan and Elaine Lambert would not be able to sell their home until they paid their dues, their HOA evicted them and seized their home.
+Reporter Brian Collister of WOAI wrote:

 The triggering event that led to all the ruckus here was a complaint by roofers hired by the Association that they could not maneuver their equipment in the area of Plaintiff's yard because of all the "debris" accumulated there.
 This, together with complaints from neighbors of content unspecified by the court, led the Association to initiate an inquiry, backed by threat of litigation, which involved a series of inspections of Plaintiff's premises, followed by a series of demands that Plaintiff clean up both the inside and the outside of his premises.